smatkovi/nangs/README.md

 You will also need to insall [Pytorch](https://pytorch.org/).

 Alternatively, you can use one of our Docker [images](https://hub.docker.com/repository/docker/sensioai/nangs).
 You will need [Docker](https://docs.docker.com/install/) 19.03 and, if you have an NVIDIA GPU, the NVIDIA Drivers (you do not need CUDA) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+We have GPU and CPU images.

 ## Getting Started

-We have GPU and CPU images

 Let's assume we want to solve the following PDE: